henrylawson/henrylawson.net/website/_posts/2015-08-02-understanding-modifying-and-working-with-legacy-code.markdown

-Working as a consultant, you get the opportunity to work in various domains and industries, the advantages being that you get great exposure to how these business work and how they use technology to solve their problems.
+Working as a consultant, you get the opportunity to work in various domains and industries, the advantages being that you get great exposure to how these businesses work and how they use technology to solve their problems.
 One of the major downsides though is that you often find yourself having to ramp up on legacy complex code bases in a limited time frame.